Morgan Rielly Game Preview: Maple Leafs vs. Rangers

 Rielly Stats vs. the Rangers

-- On defense, the Rangers have been one of the stingiest units in the league, conceding 70 goals in total (2.7 per game) which ranks seventh.
+- On defense, the Rangers have been one of the stingiest squads in the NHL, allowing 79 goals in total (2.7 per game) which ranks sixth.

 |2023-2024 Season